kentcdodds/ng-workshop/README.md

 AngularJS tutorial.
 Goes through many useful concepts.
 See [these slides](https://slides.com/kentcdodds/intro-to-angularjs) for more information.

+## Thanks

+Special thanks to [Dave Geddes](https://github.com/geddski) for creating [the original workshop](https://github.com/geddski/ng-workshop) from which this was based.
+Dave gave me my very first exposure to Angular!
+This changed my life.

 ## Getting Started

 1. Install node or iojs